Alexander Kohut: New York

 Kohut was associated with the Rev. Sabato Morais in founding the Jewish Theological Seminary of New York, becoming one of its advisory board, and being active as professor of Talmudic methodology up to the time of his death.
 In 1889, on the occasion of his finishing the Aruch Completum, he was the recipient of many honors, notably at the hands of various learned bodies in Europe.
+It was called a "great work", "epoch making" and "foremost work in Semitic lexicography".
 In 1891 he was appointed examiner in rabbinics at Columbia College.
 In March, 1894, while delivering a stirring eulogy on Lajos Kossuth, he was stricken in his pulpit, and, after lingering a few weeks, expired on the eve of the Sabbath (25 May 1894).
 His widow was his second wife, Jewish women's leader Rebekah Bettelheim Kohut.

 A volume containing memorial addresses and tributes was published by Congregation Ahavath Chesed in 1894 in New York; and another, containing learned essays by forty-four noted scholars in Europe and America, entitled Semitic Studies in Memory of Rev. Dr. Alexander Kohut, was published in Berlin in 1897 by his son, G. A. Kohut.
 The latter work contains a memoir of Kohut's life written by his brother, Dr. Adolph Kohut.

 A complete list of Kohut's published writings has been compiled by G. A. Kohut, in the appendix to the Proceedings of the Fourth Biennial Convention of the Jewish Theological Seminary Association (New York, 1894) and in Tributes to the Memory of Rev. Dr. Alexander Kohut, pp. 49–64 (ib.
 1894).

 His son, George Alexander Kohut, often known as "G. A. Kohut," was an American writer and bibliographer, who donated his father's important library of Judaica to Yale University in 1915.
 This established the "Alexander Kohut Memorial Collection".
 The son also created the "Kohut Endowment" to maintain and improve the Yale collection.